worlddevelopment/engineering/README.md

     document, there is a command that automates the unpacking and adding of the files to be committed:

-        ./git.sh add
+        ./.git.sh add

 4. Prevent merge or resolve conflicts:
    Look for changes in the repository and check for conflicts.

+        git fetch && git log --pretty --oneline --graph && git rebase --onto <ref> <ref> master OR
         git pull

    *_Attention_: Better not use `./.git.sh` pull here when checking if there have been changes to the remote repository. `./.git.sh` pull would move your currently open `engineering.ods` libreoffice file to `.engineering.ods.bak` and generate a new file `engineering.ods`.*
     *For these cases it is recommended to close the document in libreoffice first (or to reload it)!
 But here we don't want to regenerate the document, but only check for changes.
 Thus use `git pull`.*

     If there have been conflicts reported by git pull, then resolve these first.
     Consult other contributors to see find a solution (if the merge solution isn't obvious to avoid breaking the XML/document).

 5. Commit your additions/improvements/merge: